bpurinton/PebbleCounts/docs/PebbleCounts_Manual_md.md

 Georeferenced ortho-photos should be in a [**UTM projection**](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system), providing the scale in meters.
 You can use the [gdal](https://www.gdal.org/) command line utilities to [translate rasters between various projections](https://www.nceas.ucsb.edu/scicomp/recipes/gdal-reproject).
 Because PebbleCounts doesn't allow you to save work in the middle of clicking it's recommended that you don't use images covering areas of more than 2 by 2 meters or so.
 Furthermore, the algorithm is most effective on images of 0.8-1.2 mm/pixel resolution, where a lower cutoff of 20-pixels is appropriate.
 Resampling can also be accomplished quickly in [gdal](https://www.gdal.org/).
 For higher resolution (< 0.8 mm/pixel) imagery it's recommended not to go above 1 by 1 meter areas, particularly if there are many < 1 cm pebbles.
 If you want to cover a larger area simply break the image into smaller parts and process each individually, so you can give yourself a break.
 If at anytime you want to end the application simply press *CTRL + C*.

 ## The PebbleCountsAuto Function
 In addition to the manual-clicking version of PebbleCounts based on k-means segmentation, we have also developed and included an automated version that has higher uncertainties.
 We recommend using PebbleCounts in a subset of data to validate larger areas run in PebbleCountsAuto.
-The description of the automatic algorithm and uncertainties can be found in the publication ([https://doi.org/10.5194/esurf-2019-20](https://doi.org/10.5194/esurf-2019-20)).
+The description of the automatic algorithm and uncertainties can be found in the publication: [https://doi.org/10.5194/esurf-7-859-2019](https://doi.org/10.5194/esurf-7-859-2019).
+Validation steps using both methods are shown in detail in another publication: [https://doi.org/10.1029/2021JF006260](https://doi.org/10.1029/2021JF006260).

 # Installation
 The first step is downloading the GitHub repository somewhere on your computer, and unzipping it.
-There you will find the Python algorithms (e.g., `PebbleCounts.py`), an `environment.yml` file containing the Python dependencies for quick installs with `conda` on Windows, a folder `example_data` with two example images one orthorectified and the other raw, and a folder `docs` containing this manual.
+There you will find the Python algorithms (e.g., `PebbleCounts.py`), a folder `example_data` with two example images one orthorectified and the other raw, a jupyter notebook `Read_and_Plot_PebbleCounts_CSV.ipynb` with a tutorial on how to manipulate output grain-size distribution .csv files, and a folder `docs` containing the [full manual](docs/PebbleCounts_Manual.pdf).

 For newcomers to Python, no worries!
 Installation should be a cinch on most machines.
 First, you'll want the [Miniconda](https://conda.io/miniconda.html) Python package manager to setup a new Python environment for running the algorithm ([see this good article on Python package management](https://medium.freecodecamp.org/why-you-need-python-environments-and-how-to-manage-them-with-conda-85f155f4353c)).
 Download either the 32- or 64-bit Miniconda installer of Python 3.x then follow the instructions (either using the `.exe` file for Windows, `.pkg` for Mac, or `bash installer` for Linux).
 Add Miniconda to the system `PATH` variable when prompted.